Sonic Gems

 What are Sonic Gems?

 Sonic Gems are airdrop points exclusively designed for apps.
 Each season, a fixed supply of Gems is allocated to apps based on performance metrics.
-Apps can track their progress through the .
+Apps can track their progress through the points dashboard.

 To distribute the S tokens earned through Gems to their users, apps must manage the process independently.
 For example, an app could: